 If you’re satisfied with a mediocre result, there’s no need to spend money.
 But those who respect the text they’ve written, and their readers, ought to provide them a text they can understand.
 Automatic translation does not provide a comprehensive text, or even a result you can “work with”.
 Good translation requires a professional, real-life translator.

 A translator should be familiar with the destination language as well as the target language.
 But a translator should also be familiar with the subject-matter of the text.
+As an attorney, I speak two additional languages – Hebrew and English “Legalese”.
+These languages are not easy, and the result of legal translation by a lawyer would always have a special touch that is hard to come by if you are not a professional.

 I specialize in the following: